-The following is a summary of the pending case against Ford Motor Company regarding the alleged cheat devices installed on their Super Duty trucks, intended to circumvent emissions standards.
+The following is a summary of the pending case against Ford Motor Company regarding the alleged cheat devices installed on their Super Duty trucks, intended to circumvent emissions regulations.
 For more information regarding the Super Duty emissions claims we are helping thousands of owners pursue by filing an individual claim outside of the pending class action case, please fill out our online contact form or complete the online intake portal available here.

 Claim Subject: Super Duty Emissions Cheat Devices